 I had wild dreams of running away and never returning.
 But I wondered if I would ever have enough courage to do so.
 My parents didn't know my plans to attend Los Angeles and pursue an art degree.

-"Did youwant to become a doctor, Afton?"
+"Did you want to become a doctor, Afton?"

 "It's nothing but the—"

-"Of course I don't mind, Mr. Romano."
+My mother quickly obliged.
+"We don't mind, Mr. Romano."

 I clenched my jaw hard.
 Glancing up, I watched the man dig through his richly-sewn jacket, probably Italian, a cigarette already hanging out the side of his mouth.
-I hated people who smoked.
-"Actually, I mind," I blurted out, ignoring my family's look of surprise and disappointment.
+I couldn't stand the disrespect and the audacity.
+"Actually, I mind," I said boldly, ignoring my family's look of surprise and disapproval.
 Black eyes lazily looked up at me.
 "My good friend died of secondhand smoke."

+Purposefully, he took the cigarette out of his mouth and placed it in his breast pocket.
 Beside me, Nick shifted uncomfortably.
 Everyone acted as if we had to fall to this man's feet and lick the dirt off his polished and expensive shoes.

-I perked up, tossing a look at a silent Nick before zeroing the man with an unimpressed look.
+I perked up, tossing a look at a silent Nick before refocusing on the man with an unimpressed look.
 "Sounds tempting, Mr. Romano, but I think I'd rather be a doctor."
 And as much as I hated the thought of being a doctor, I hated the thought of working for him even more.

 The man smirked.
 "Call me Lucian, little Afton."

 That man was a bastard.
 "And you can call me Afton, just Afton," I hinted.
+"Or Mr. Conti."